lukesherwood/team-organizer/NOTES.md

 #NOTES

 ##Do Next
-edit function
-- process form
-- adapter update function
-- rails controller update method
-- clicking update closes more info
+opening update closes more info swap button order
 .catch errors for fetch requests and error handling